 Take your empty can and rinse it out with soap and water.
 Let air dry.
 Find anything you're not using and cover the front.
-For the second one, I used juice pouches to match the purse. :) Be careful, the hot glue is very hot.
-Trim with your favorite decals and go.
+I used juice pouches to match the purse.

 What are some frugal, creative and/or crafty uses for tin cans?

 Peel the labels off and smash 'em flat - 8 or so.
 Using an awl, punch a hole in each one.
 Take a larger can - coffee can or large vegetable can - fill with ice and freeze.
 Then in the rim of this can, punch a hole for each smashed can - space your holes equidistant along the rim.
 Punch another hole in the center of the can bottom.
 Now spray all the cans with clear rustoleum to keep them from rusting.
 Thread fishing line through the holes in the large can and tie knots to hold them in place.
 Thread the other end through the hole in the smashed can - one can per string - and knot.
 Finally, thread a button onto another length of fishing line and knot.
 Pass this thread through the hole in the middle of the can bottom, and hang.
 Un-canny windchimes.
 My kids did these and painted the large can with geometric designs.
 Great for mother's/father's day.